All articles

 Point your phone at your plate.
 The AI identifies the food, estimates portions, and pulls nutritional data.
 No typing.
 No searching through databases.
 No guessing whether your rice is "white, cooked, medium grain" or "white, cooked, long grain."

 This is not future tech.
 It exists now.
 And the accuracy improves with every meal because the AI learns your patterns, your portion sizes, your regular meals.
+We go deeper into how this works in our guide to automatic calorie tracking wearables.

 Barcode Scanning